- Our Story

 - Global Health Security

 - HIV and AIDS

 - Human Resources for Health (HRH)

 - Noncommunicable Diseases

 This project aims to prevent malaria and contain the spread of multi-drug resistant Plasmodium falciparum (P. falciparum) malaria in the Greater Mekong Subregion.
 P. falciparum is the most common and the most deadly parasite that causes malaria in humans.
 The best available treatment, particularly for P. falciparum malaria, is artemisinin-based combination therapy (ACT).

-A second challenge is the quality of treatment: self-medication and poor treatment, particularly in the unregulated private sector, make it increasingly difficult to ensure proper drug use.
+Along with preventing malaria and containing the spread of P. falciparum, a second challenge is the quality of treatment: self-medication and poor treatment, particularly in the unregulated private sector, make it increasingly difficult to ensure proper drug use.
 Counterfeit and substandard antimalarial medications–which can cause death, undermine confidence in malaria treatment, and increase drug resistance–are also highly prevalent.

 - Develop and scale up cost-effective vector control interventions to prevent the transmission of malaria